FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 1.rst

 .. vim: syntax=rst

-CHAPTER 1 - CHANNEL OVERVIEW
+Chapter 1 - Channel Overview
 ================================

 This document supplements the FLO-2D Reference Manual, Data Input Manual and training materials such as the